No. 25 La-Lafayette wins Sun Belt West, beats South Alabama - WHIZ News

 South Alabama: While the Jaguars entered the game still in contention in the Sun Belt West, they’ve hit a rough patch against both of the Sun Belt’s ranked teams.
 South Alabama visited ULL after falling 23-6 at Coastal Carolina a week earlier.

-Louisiana-Lafayette: With strong performances on both sides of the ball, the Ragin’ Cajuns outgained 506-268 in total yards en route to its most lopsided victory this season.
-The Cajuns now have three games to continue to build momentum before they’ll appear on the conference championship game at a site and against an opponent yet to be determined.
+Louisiana-Lafayette: With strong performances on both sides of the ball, the Ragin’ Cajuns outgained South Alabama 506-268 in total yards en route to their most lopsided victory this season.
+The Cajuns now have three games to continue to build momentum before they’ll appear in the conference championship game on Dec.
+19 at a site and against an opponent yet to be determined.

 POLL IMPLICATIONS